 What Is Mental Load?

-But it’s not just about remembering to do things.
+But the thing is, it’s not just about remembering to do things.
 It also requires mental energy and emotional labor.

 According to a 2021 study, mental load has three characteristics: